Charles (2) Woodhurst

 The 1901 Census finds Annie with William Henry and the same three children living at 1, Pendleston Road in Walthamstow where he was still occupied as an engine smith.
 Marcella May, now aged "10", is here named simply as "Marcella M. Hurst".
 The two sons were now also working as engine smiths.

-Whether or not the above synopsis is correct, it contributes nothing to the open questions about Charles (2) himself.
+None of the above contributes to the open questions about Charles (2) himself.
 As noted earlier, he has not been found in any census, whilst the GRO indexes appear to contain no references to his marrying or dying.
 There seems a strong possibility that he emigrated in early 1891.
 The passenger manifest of the ship Ruapehu of the New Zealand Shipping Company includes a Charles Woodhurst, described as an unmarried salesman aged "27".
 The ship departed with 94 passengers from London on March 6th 1891 and was destined - as also was this Charles himself - for Wellington, New Zealand.
 Charles (2) would have just passed his 29th birthday on that date and is the only plausible Woodhurst candidate for being this passenger.